techgrounds/techgrounds-shamimkhaliq71/PRO_01_Cloud/Project_01/Projects_ assignment.md

 How are we going to proceed?

-The project consists of two phases.
-The first phase lasts for 5 weeks, during which you will work on v1.0 of the application while also learning Python programming.
+The project consists of two phases, v1.0 and v1.1

+- The first phase lasts for 5 weeks, during which you will work on v1.0 of the application while also learning Python programming.
-The second phase of the project will introduce a change to your architecture.
+- The second phase of the project will introduce a change to your architecture.
 This simulates a situation where a client introduces new requirements to your project and will be released later.

 You will work individually on your own implementation, but you will also work in teams.